-NAS Part IV: Diploma in foreshore and underwater archaeology
+NAS Part 4: Diploma in foreshore and underwater archaeology

-The final element and the highest grade of the NAS Programme is the Part IV Diploma.
+The final element and the highest grade of the NAS Programme is the Part 4 Diploma.
 The primary objective is to provide a certification level for a field-worker capable of supervising a work programme on an archaeological site or running their own project.
 This level of the Training Programme does not involve further formal teaching, however advice and guidance will be provided by the NAS Office at any stage.
-To complete the Part IV Diploma, participants must fulfil the following requirements:
+To complete the Part 4 Diploma, participants must fulfil the following requirements:

-- to have completed the NAS Introduction Course and Part I, II and III Certificates in Foreshore and Underwater Archaeology.
+- to have completed the NAS Introduction Course and Part 1, 2 and 3 Certificates in Foreshore and Underwater Archaeology.

 - to have worked on at least three different archaeological sites for a minimum of twelve weeks (60 days) in total since completing the Introdction Course (as evidence by a portfolio of work and project documentation).

 - to have completed a project report to publication standard.

 Frequently Asked Questions

-Do I have to complete the earlier levels of the Training Programme before collecting evidence for my Part IV?
+Do I have to complete the earlier levels of the Training Programme before collecting evidence for my Part 4?